 Have you ever stopped to ponder why a gallon of milk feels so different from a gallon of gasoline?
-It seems like a simple question: how much does one gallon of liquid weigh?
+Practically speaking, it seems like a simple question: how much does one gallon of liquid weigh?
 But the answer is more complex than you might think.
 It depends on the type of liquid you’re measuring.
 Understanding this can be surprisingly useful, whether you're baking in the kitchen, planning a construction project, or just satisfying your curiosity about the world around you.

 Main Subheading: The Basics of Liquid Weight and Volume